California State Committee

 Desmond is currently the chair of the American Solidarity Party of California chapter.
 He was the 2018 California gubernatorial candidate for the ASP, the campaign manager for the Maturen/Muñoz 2016 campaign, and the campaign manager for the Carroll/Patel 2020 campaign.
 Today he actively helps recruit leadership and members to the party.
-He is a practicing Catholic, professional software engineer, a husband, and a father of eight children.
-Born in Zambia and of Indian (Goan) descent, he has lived in southern California since he was one year old.
+He is a practicing Catholic, professional software engineer, a husband, and a father of nine children.
+Born in Zambia and of Indian (Goan) descent, he has lived in southern California since he was one-year-old.
 After receiving his Bachelor of Science in computer science from California Polytechnic University, Pomona, Desmond has worked at various companies and organizations including GE, JPL, YellowPages.com, Los Angeles Times, and Disney.

 He is socially conservative and fiscally moderate, and had spent his adult life as a Republican until the 2016 election season, when he discovered the American Solidarity Party.
 Desmond has been involved at different times with various ministries at his parish including CCD, Familia, and Cub Scouts.
 In his free time, Desmond enjoys playing video games with his kids.

 Mark was born and raised in Illinois and came out to California for college.
 He got involved in politics in 2003, when he became a leader with Peninsula Interfaith Action (PIA), part of the PICO National Network (now Faith in Action).
 Mark organized a group at his parish that helped successfully lobby for the creation of the Opportunity Center of Palo Alto, a homeless service center with 88 units of affordable housing.
 He later became co-chair of PIA’s Board of Directors.